-ELEMENTARY - INTERSCHOOL 2024 HIGH RISK ACTIVITY
+SECONDARY - INTERSCHOOL 2024 HIGH RISK ACTIVITY

 - Consult Risk Management. - The safety standards for this activity must be presented to the activity provider prior to the activity taking place.
 The activity provider must meet the minimum requirements listed in the safety standards.
-For more information on planning trips using outside providers, consult Outside Activity Providers. - All pools are governed by the Ontario Public Pools Regulation 565.
-Sections of this regulation have been highlighted, as they are of the utmost importance for the safety of students as they participate in swimming programs. - Also consult Swimming. - Consult curricular Fitness Activities when involving participants in training and fitness development activities.
+For more information on planning trips using outside providers, consult Outside Activity Providers. - Consult curricular Fitness Activities and curricular Weight Training when involving participants in weight training and/or training and fitness development activities.